 - Compilation of market research reports from your industry

-While it may sound contrarian to have processes as the backbone of a dynamic business strategy, it actually benefits small business growth by providing some sort of backing.
+While it may sound contrarian to have processes as the backbone of a dynamic business strategy, it benefits small business growth by providing some backing.

-A small business sales team is often enthusiastic, enterprising, and eager to experiment – using processes not only empowers them but also gives them a sense of where the boundaries of their approaches and activities should lie.
+A small business sales team is often enthusiastic, enterprising, and eager to experiment.
+Using processes empowers them and gives them a sense of where the boundaries of their approaches and activities should lie.

 Getting Started With a Dynamic Sales Strategy